-- (1) Remove carriage as outlined in the carriage assembly and removal paragraph. - (2) Loosen and remove nuts, adjust screws and side rollers from carriage side pate. - (3) Thoroughly clean, inspect and replace all worn or damaged parts. - (4) Reverse the above procedure to assembly.
+- Remove carriage as outlined in the carriage assembly and removal paragraph. - 2 Loosen and remove nuts, adjust screws and side rollers from carriage side pate. - 3 Thoroughly clean, inspect and replace all worn or damaged parts. - 4 Reverse the above procedure to reinstall.

-Adjustment
+\ Adjustment

-- Once carriage is properly installed, loosen nuts and adjust screws, (if not already done) allowing carriage to be centered in the inner mast. - Adjust side roller by tightening screw until side roller just makes contact with mast. - Back off approximately 1/10 turn on screw and tighten nut to lock screw in place. - Run carriage up and down for the inner mast to be sure the carriage has free movement and does not stick.
+Once carriage is properly installed, loosen nuts and adjust screws, allowing carriage to be centered in the inner mast.

+- Adjust side roller by tightening screw until side roller just contact with mast.
+Back off approximately 1/10 turn on screw and tighten nut to lock screw in place. - Run carriage up and down for the inner mast to be sure the carriage has free movement and does not stick.
 Also, make sure chains are properly adjusted.
-Refer to chain adjustment paragraph.
 Make adjustment when necessary and recheck operation of carriage.